1165CHETAN/KPIT-Pulse/README.md

 Hosted the project on GitHub for version control and collaboration.

 6. Deployment with Netlify:
-Successfully deployed TechBytes on Netlify for a smooth user experience.
+Successfully deployed KPIT-Pulse on Netlify for a smooth user experience.